Engineering blog

 These are as-built drawings that, as the name suggests, showcase the exterior sides of a structure, from ground level to the top.
 Along with the roof plan and floor plan, exterior elevations make up the as-built set.

-It can be useful for the viewer if you show context to the structure on the elevation drawing, such as levels of paths, landscapng and other key features.
+It can be useful for the viewer if you show context to the structure on the elevation drawing, such as levels of paths, landscaping and other key features.

 Interior Architectural Elevation Drawings

 These provide information that cannot be viewed in sections or floor plans.
 For example, a kitchen floor plan will not show whether the units include drawers or cupboards.
-Interior elevations pay attention to surfaces, finishes & materials, heights, dimensions, objects, doors and cabinetry.
-Finishes can be shown with labelled hatches.
+Interior elevations pay attention to surfaces, finishes & materials, heights, dimensions, objects, doors, and cabinetry.
+Finishes can be shown with labeled hatches.

 Interior finishes include trim work, built-in bookcases, cabinet work, and other counters and fixtures.
 These elevations are showcased so that carpenters and builders know where to place them according to client requirements.

 Elevation drawings help to offer exhaustive clarity.
-Every stakeholder gets a detailed understanding of the scale and texture of the structure, as well as the placement of the doors, windows, roofs, and columns.
+Every stakeholder gets a detailed understanding of the scale and texture of the structure and the placement of the doors, windows, roofs, and columns.

 Ready to bring your project to life with architectural drafting services?
 Contact us now!